 Our Position on Issues Relating to Animals

-The Kauai Humane Society is dedicated to promoting the human-animal bond and ensuring compassionate, informed care for all Kauai’s animals.
+Kauai Humane Society is dedicated to fostering respect, responsibility and compassion for all animals and enriching lives by nurturing healthy relationships between pets and people.
 In support of its mission and work as an animal welfare organization, the Kauai Humane Society embraces the following principles:

 The Kauai Humane Society teaches and promotes humane treatment for every living creature in the belief that each one has an intrinsic value and that each contributes to the quality of life.
 The Humane Society believes that compassionate and responsible care toward animals develops compassionate and caring humans, and that condoning violence toward animals desensitizes people toward all living creatures — both animals and people.